Hampton Fancher: Career

-In 1959, Fancher appeared in the episode "Misfits" of the ABC western television series The Rebel.
+In 1959, Fancher appeared in the episode "Misfits" of the ABC Western television series The Rebel.

-Fancher played Deputy Lon Gillis in seven episodes of the ABC western Black Saddle with Peter Breck.
-He guest-starred on other westerns: Have Gun, Will Travel, Tate, Stagecoach West, Outlaws, Maverick (in the fourth-season episode "Last Stop: Oblivion"), Lawman, Temple Houston, Cheyenne (1961 episode "Incident at Dawson Flats"), and also Bonanza (1966 episode "A Dollar's Worth of Trouble").
+Fancher played Deputy Lon Gillis in seven episodes of the ABC Western Black Saddle with Peter Breck.
+He guest-starred on other Westerns: Have Gun, Will Travel, Tate, Stagecoach West, Outlaws, Maverick (in the fourth-season episode "Last Stop: Oblivion"), Lawman, Temple Houston, Cheyenne (1961 episode "Incident at Dawson Flats"), and also Bonanza (1966 episode "A Dollar's Worth of Trouble").
 In 1967, Fancher guest-starred on Mannix in the episode “Turn Every Stone.”

 Fancher appeared in two Troy Donahue films, 1961's Parrish and 1962's Rome Adventure, and was cast as Larry Wilson in the 1963 episode "Little Richard" of the CBS anthology series GE True, hosted by Jack Webb.
-In 1965, he played the role of Hamp Fisher in the Perry Mason episode "The Case of the Silent Six."
+In 1965, he played the role of Hamp Fisher in the Perry Mason episode "The Case of the Silent Six".

 Fancher acted in more than 50 movies and television shows.
-During this time, he also had relationships with a variety of women, including Barbara Hershey and Teri Garr.
-Although he showed interest in screenwriting, it took until 1977 for Fancher to transition fully into it.
+During this time, he had relationships with several women, including Barbara Hershey and Teri Garr.
+Although he showed interest in screenwriting, it took until 1977 for Fancher to move fully into it.
 He continues to act occasionally.

-After trying to option Philip K. Dick's 1968 science fiction novel Do Androids Dream of Electric Sheep? in 1975, when the rights were not available, Fancher sent his friend Brian Kelly, a prospective film producer, to negotiate with Dick.
+After trying to option Philip K. Dick's 1968 science fiction novel Do Androids Dream of Electric Sheep? in 1975, and unable to secure the rights, Fancher sent his friend Brian Kelly, a prospective film producer, to negotiate with Dick.
 Dick agreed, and Fancher was brought on to write a screenplay before Kelly would later enlist the support of producer Michael Deeley.
 This made Fancher the executive producer, which led to disagreements with eventual director Ridley Scott, who then brought in David Peoples to continue reworking the script.
 Scott and Fancher had already clashed concerning the movie, as Scott felt the original script did not sufficiently explore the world of the movie, choosing instead to focus on the interior drama.
 Fancher's rewriting process was too slow for the production crew, which nicknamed him "Happen Faster".
 The movie was ultimately filmed and released as Blade Runner (1982).

 Fancher wrote two films following Blade Runner.
 The Mighty Quinn (1989) starred Denzel Washington and The Minus Man (1999) starred Owen Wilson.
 Fancher also directed the latter.
-More recently, he wrote the story and co-wrote, with Michael Green, the screenplay for Blade Runner 2049 (2017), a sequel to the 1982 film.
+He wrote the story and co-wrote, with Michael Green, the screenplay for Blade Runner 2049 (2017), a sequel to the 1982 film.

 In the early 1980s, Fancher lived outside of Los Angeles in Topanga Canyon.
 Fancher appeared in a cameo role in the independent film Tonight at Noon (2009), directed by Michael Almereyda and starring Rutger Hauer.

-In 2019, Fancher published The Wall Will Tell You, a screenwriting manual.
-The book draws from his personal experiences.
+In 2019, Fancher published The Wall Will Tell You, a screenwriting manual which drew from his personal experiences.

-Later work

 Fancher provided voiceover commentary for The Criterion Collection edition DVD extras of the film noir adaptations of Ernest Hemingway's short story "The Killers", which included the 1946, 1956 and 1964 versions.